 • Students and graduates of the Visual Communications program routinely win regional and national awards for their real-world design work.

-• The VC Club takes annual trips to NYC during which students have the opportunity to tour advertising and design related businesses and visit with authorities in the field.
+• The VC Club, now a student chapter of AIGA, takes annual trips to NYC during which students have the opportunity to tour advertising and design related businesses and visit with authorities in the field.

 • Internships are an integral part of the program because they provide students with valuable professional experience as well as all-important opportunities for networking.
 Internship students are placed nationally in corporate or educational art departments, advertising agencies, design and animation studios, and publishing houses.